polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/off-chain-workers.md

 communicate results back to the chain, off-chain workers can submit signed or unsigned transactions to be included in subsequent blocks.

-Note that the results from off-chain workers are not subject to regular consensus.
-An on-chain verification mechanism (e.g. voting, averaging, checking sender signatures, or simply "trusting") should be implemented to determine what information gets into the chain.
+Note that the results from off-chain workers are not subject to regular transaction verification.
+A verification mechanism (e.g. voting, averaging, checking sender signatures, or simply "trusting") should be implemented to determine what information gets into the chain.

-For more information on how to adopt off-chain workers into your next runtime development project, please refer to our [Development Guide](development/module/off-chain-workers.md).
+For more information on how to use off-chain workers in your next runtime development project, please refer to our [Development Guide](development/module/off-chain-workers.md).